mdn/content/files/en-us/web/api/navigator/getautoplaypolicy/index.md

 It is also possible that the policy for a specific item will change, even if the overall policy for the `type` does not.

 There is no way to be notified that the autoplay policy has changed.
-For this reason, while you can check the policy for a type or item at any time, usually you will only do so on page load.
+For this reason, while you can check the policy for a type or item at any time, usually you will only do so on page load or before attempting to play content.

 ## Examples